 If you’re over 16, and if you don’t feel comfortable talking to someone you know, speaking to a professional may help.
 Counselling provides a safe space for you to discuss your concerns without fear of being judged.

 Bullying affects people in different ways, depending on the situation.
 Young people can be reluctant to talk about bullying so, as parents or caregivers, it can be difficult to know if they are struggling.
-If you’re worried, take a look at our dedicated page to help you spot the signs of bullying.
+If you’re worried, take a look at the following resources.